 Andrew’s Classical activities include commissions from the Melbourne Symphony, participation in the Australian Composer’s Orchestral Forum with the Tasmanian Symphony, and commissions from many artists and chamber ensembles.
 Residencies have included the Sydney International Brass Festival, and the Gravissimo!
 Festival in Portugal, where his music has also been featured as part of the São João Festival in Porto.
 After being awarded the Qantas Youth Award of the Paul Lowin Prize, he travelled to New York to study with Broadway arranger Ian Finkel, and London with composer John McCabe.
 Other prizes and awards include the inaugural Corbould Composition Prize, the Harvey Phillips Award (USA) for brass composition, and commendations in the National Songwriting Contest, and the Albert H. Maggs Award.

 Andrew’s educational music is included in the HSC, VCE, and AMEB syllabi.
-His brass band music has been performed and recorded in Australia and the UK, with many works have also being included as test pieces in brass band competitions in Australia and New Zealand.
+His brass band music has been performed and recorded in Australia and the UK, with works also being included as test pieces for competitions in Australia and New Zealand.
 Andrew’s music is published in Australia, the USA, and the UK, and has been recorded and broadcast by many diverse artists and groups.
 ‘Dr Andrew’ recently returned to school to complete a PhD in Composition, supervised by Professor Stuart Greenbaum at the University of Melbourne.
 He is currently Program Leader for Academic Support at the Melbourne campus of the Australian Institute of Music.